Project 4: Population Variability Analysis

 If you want to graph or view the population numbers over time, print out the length of the population list at the end of each loop.
 Alternatively, you could save the numbers to a file.

-Default values for the simulation are as follows:
+Default values for the simulation arguments are as follows:

 N 201 Initial Population Size 500 Probability of Females 0.5 Probability of an El Nino 1.0/7.0 Growth Factor in a standard year 1.188 Growth Factor in an El Nino year 0.41 Maximum Carrying Capacity 2000 Minimum Viable Population 10